 A quadruple double in basketball occurs when a player accumulates at least double digits in four statistical categories.
 It is rare and difficult to achieve.
 So rare that only four NBA all-time greats have accomplished it a total of five times.
 And it hasn’t happened since 1994.

-The common theme seems to be that all four were NBA All-Defensive Team and played for playoff basketball teams.
-Their level of play raised their teammates at both ends of the floor.
+The common theme seems to be that all four legends were NBA All-Defensive Team and played for playoff basketball teams.
+Their level of play raised their teammate’s at both ends of the floor.

-So which NBA player or future NBA player can you see getting the next quadruple double?
-While we’re sure that the current generation of Anthony Davis, Lebron James, Draymond Green, Kawhi Leonard, and Russell Westbrook will undoubtedly challenge the elusive quadruple-double club, here are the four legends of the game who own at least one.
+So which current basketball player or future NBA player can you see getting the next quadruple double?
+While we’re sure that the current generation of Anthony Davis, Lebron James, Draymond Green, Kawhi Leonard, and Russell Westbrook (reigning king of the triple double) will undoubtedly challenge the elusive quadruple-double club, here are the four legends of the game who own at least one.

 Nate Thurmond: Chicago Bulls vs. Atlanta Hawks on October 18, 1974